Charles County's draft Comprehensive Plan holds fate of Mattawoman Creek on the drawing board

 Unfortunately, the draft plan newly revised for nominal consistency with the Tier Map still looks just like past plans--dating to 1990!--that are destroying Mattawoman Creek and that keep Charles County on the bottom rungs for perserved land, high property taxes, suppressed home values, crowded schools, and more.

 What you can do:

--Please sign the petition at the Smarter Growth Alliance for Charles County.
+-Sign the petition at the website of the Smarter Growth Alliance for Charles County.

--Like the Smarter Growth Alliance for Charles County Facebook page.
+-Like the Smarter Growth Alliance for Charles County Facebook page for frequent updates.

 -See land-use issues under "Our Issues."